About

 Adelaide Bannerman is a freelance curator in the visual arts, living and working for many years in the neighbourhood surrounding the Bethnal Green Nature Reserve.
 Bannerman currently works for Tiwani Contemporary and is a Trustee of Idle Women, Lancashire and Publics, Helsinki.

-Gwen Wright has lived around the corner from the Nature Reserve for the past 20+ years.
+Gwen Wright (Treasurer) has lived around the corner from the Nature Reserve for the past 20+ years.
 She retrained as a lawyer in mid-life but her first career was as a mental health social worker.
 Gwen has been active for many years in local community groups and is a school governor of Columbia Primary School on Columbia Road, East London.

 Bryony

-Bryony Harris is a cultural producer and project manager within the visual arts, most recently working with Wellcome Collection and Whitechapel Gallery to champion creative and collaborative practice rooted in social and environmental justice.
+Bryony Harris (Secretary) is a cultural producer and project manager within the visual arts, most recently working with Wellcome Collection and Whitechapel Gallery to champion creative and collaborative practice rooted in social and environmental justice.
 She lives locally to the Nature Reserve and is very interested in the principles of permaculture, women-led eco-building, getting her body into water and her hands and feet into mud.

-The Team
+Site Team

-Edward Simpson (Site Manager) oversees the day-to-day operations of the Nature Reserve as a community and ecology hub.
-Over the past five years Edward has been a technical coordinator at Central Foundation for Boys Secondary School, where taught technical skills involving woodwork, metal work and construction for young people.
-Edward has recently undertaken a woodland management course and has been shaping community learning and engagement around woodland care within the Nature Reserve.
+Edward Simpson (Site Manager) oversees the day-to-day operations of the Bethnal Green Nature Reserve, ensuring it functions as a thriving community and ecology hub.
+With a strong background in technical education, Edward spent the past five years as a technical coordinator at Central Foundation for Boys Secondary School, where he taught young people essential skills in woodwork, metalwork, and construction.

 Glenda Trew